-This museum displays artifacts from Battambang and nearby.
-Next door is a small display about local agricultural and fishing practices, and local legends and folk tales.
+This provincial museum displays artefacts from Battambang and nearby areas.
+Next door is a small display about local agricultural and fishing practices, together with local legends and folktales.

-Good things sometimes come from bad times.
-One of these was the founding, in 1986 in a refugee camp on the Thai border, of Phare Ponleu Selpak (PPS).
-This volunteer project used simple drawing workshops to help young refugees overcome the trauma of war through art and self-expression.
+Phare Ponleu Selpak (PPS) proves that good things can sometimes come from bad times.
+Founded in 1986 in a refugee camp on the Thai border, this volunteer project used simple drawing workshops to help young refugees overcome the trauma of war through art and self-expression.

-the Smokin' Pot restaurant offers courses to help you learn to cook traditional Khmer food at reasonable prices.
+Smokin' Pot Streetfood and Cooking School in Battambang offers courses to help you learn to cook traditional Khmer food at reasonable prices.

 Ride a Bamboo Train